cabarius/ToyBox/ToyBox/README.txt

     (ArcaneTrixter) Added a 'Brutal Unfair Difficulty' to Quality of Life.
 Toggle on if you miss the previous challenge of Unfair or if you thought it too easy there's a slider now.
     (ArcaneTrixter) Modified 'Disable Arcane Spell Failure' to set spell failure to 0 so you can Blink freely.
     (ArcaneTrixter) No longer squaring the multiplier from 'Spells Per Day' when applying to spellbooks.
+    (Vek17) Fixed issues around the Feat Multiplier including
+        - All story companions feats/backgrounds/etc. most notably a certain wizard who unlearns how to cast spells if your multiplier is at least 8.
+Also this is retroactive if you ever level up in the future with the multiplier on.
+        - Messed up All mythic 'fake' companions like Skeleton Minion for lich or Azata summon.
+        - Caused certain gestalt combinations to give sudden ridiculous level-ups of companions or sneak attack or kinetic blast.
 Ver 1.3.10
     Added new top level tab: "Loot"
         Moved Loot Coloring Settings to Loot Tab